-We’re familiar with the down-sides of cigarette and tobacco use – it increases health risks, raises medical costs, and it often lowers productivity in the workplace.
+We’re all familiar with the down-sides of cigarette and tobacco use – it increases health risks, raises medical costs, and it often lowers productivity in the workplace.
 It’s costly for the employer and the individual smoking, so many companies are implementing no-smoking policies and even minimizing the number of smokers they hire.
+As a risk management and human resources company, Cornerstone Insurance Group decided to weigh in on this important topic.

-If you decide to take this approach to hiring and managing smoking in the workplace, consult an expert.
+If you decide to take this approach to hiring and managing smoking in the workplace, we recommend consulting with an employee benefits expert.
 There are many legal risks, federal regulations, and human resources strategies to consider and comply with before employing a full anti-smoking policy.

 Here are some things to consider before implementing a no-smoking policy: